F. W. Murnau: Early years

 Friedrich Wilhelm Plumpe was born in Bielefeld.
 By the age of seven, he was living in Kassel.
 He had two brothers, Bernhard and Robert, and two stepsisters, Ida and Anna.
 His mother, Otilie Volbracht, was the second wife of his father, Heinrich Plumpe (1847–1914), an owner of a cloth factory in the northwest part of Germany.
 Their villa was often turned into a stage for little plays, directed by the young Friedrich, who had already read books by Schopenhauer and Nietzsche, as well as plays by Shakespeare and Ibsen, by the age of 12.
-Plumpe would take the pseudonym of "Murnau" from the town of Murnau am Staffelsee south of Munich, where he lived for a time.
+From 1910, Plumpe would take the pseudonym of "Murnau" from the town of Murnau am Staffelsee south of Munich, where he lived for a time.
 The young Murnau was said to have an icy, imperious disposition and an obsession with film.
 Some reference sources list him as being almost 7 ft tall, others however list him with a more modest 193 cm (6 ft 4).

 Murnau studied philology at the University in Berlin and later art history and literature in Heidelberg, where director Max Reinhardt saw him at a students' performance and decided to invite him to his actor-school.
 He soon became a friend of Franz Marc (the Blue Rider artist based in Murnau), Else Lasker-Schüler and Hans Ehrenbaum-Degele.
 During World War I, Murnau served as a company commander on the Eastern Front.
 He then joined the Imperial German Flying Corps and flew missions in northern France as a combat pilot for two years, surviving eight crashes without severe injuries.
 After landing in Switzerland, he was arrested and interned for the remainder of the war.
 In his POW camp, he was involved with a prisoner theater group and wrote a film script.